ESO Dragonknight Leveling Build

 - 1h/Shield

-- Optional: Destruction Staff
+- Destruction Staff (don’t take Tri-Focus)

 - Alchemy – Medicinal Use